 Struthers appeared on the WB hit television series The Gilmore Girls as Babette Dell.
 She appeared in 52 episodes.
 In addition to dedicating her time to activism and being a spokesperson for Save the Children, Struthers is still acting at age 70.

-Elizabeth “Betty” Garrett of All in The Family embodied the idea of liberalism as Archie’s neighbor Irene Lorenzo.
+Elizabeth “Betty” Garrett embodied the idea of liberalism as Archie’s neighbor Irene Lorenzo in All in the Family.
 Garrett also played another high profile role as Edna Babish, the landlady in Laverne & Shirley.
+Betty was born on May 23, 1919.
 In addition to being an actress, Garrett had also been a singer, dancer, and comedian since her early twenties … in fact, Garrett performed on Broadway before being signed with MGM in 1947 at the age of 28.

 Garrett continued to act and made appearances on Murder She Wrote, The Golden Girls, Becker, and Grey’s Anatomy.
 In 2003, she got a star on the Hollywood Walk of Fame and was honored on her 90th birthday in 2009.
 Garrett passed away in 2011 due to heart complications.
 She was 91 years old.